[[folder: Super Mario Bros. ]]

 * C-3 and D-2 both have massive jumps that can be cleared only when Mario jumps on a springboard.
 Sometimes, these springboards fail to spawn due to sprite limits.

 ** Also happens in the original ''SMB''.
 If you jump into where the springboard would be, you get stuck until the timer runs out.

 [[folder: Super Mario Bros.
 2 ]]

-* One could make the game unwinnable by crouching (works with the small characters as well, IIRC) and sliding into a passage of only one-block height.
-Since the player can't auto-slide out as in the rest of the games, the character gets stuck permanently; since there's no time limit, the only solution is to reset the game and start again.
-The Super ES All-Stars version fixed this so you can attempt to duck and jump whilst pressing left and right.
+* One could make the game unwinnable by crouching and sliding into a passage of only one-block height.
+Since the player can't auto-slide out as in the rest of the games, the character gets stuck permanently; since there's no time limit, you will have to use the suicide code or reset the game and start again.
+The Super NES All-Stars version fixed this so you can attempt to duck and jump whilst pressing left and right.

 * In the [=PRG0=] version of the cartridge, if you get hit by one of Fryguy's pieces while throwing a mushroom block at another, that piece will be [[DeathThrows thrown off the screen]] rather than disappear, and the game will register it as still alive, so the exit door fails to appear.
 The only way out is to reset or use the [[PressXToDie suicide code]] (Up+A+B on the pause screen).

 * The players with OCD who must dig out every block of dirt in the pyramid levels can get themselves trapped in the left side of world 2-2.

 * After Wart is defeated, scrolling gets disabled, so if you're too far to the left, you won't be able to enter the door under where Wart was standing.
 What's worse is that you can't die if this happens.
 Even worse than that, this error was not fixed for the All-Stars version!